 Annual Scientific Meeting

 SAPC members may register at a reduced rate.
-The next annual conference will take place from 3rd to 5th July 2019 at the University of Exeter.
+The next annual conference will take place from 18th to 20th July 2023 in Brighton.

 Special interest groups (SIGs)